Exclusion Rules

 When a donation meets a "Do not email" exclusion criteria, a "Not Sent" flag will be added in the Email column of the Donations tab for the applicable donation.
 If you hover over the flag, the reason -- "Met Exclusion Criteria" -- will appear in a tooltip.
 The donor will not be added to the block list.

-Mark as ineligible
+Mark as closed

-Do not import into 360MatchPro
+Do not import into the matching module

 Note that for debugging purposes, the donation ID and timestamp for all records that meet this exclusion criteria will be logged by Double the Donation.